Thinkmill/design-system/README.md

 ## Types of Components

+_Note that a package in the design system may include one or multiple components, of the following types.
+Not all components in a package must be exported._

+- **Elements**
+  - design system components that do not have internally managed state that reflect styles and attributes onto a dom element.
-- Primitives
+- **Primitives**
-  - design system components that generally only consist of one primary stateful component.
+  - design system components that do have internally managed state generally only consist of one primary identifiable component.
-- Compound Components
+- **Compound Components**
-  - design system components that consist of multiple stateful components
+  - design system components that consist of multiple primitives.
-- Composite Components
+- **Composite Components**
   - components comprised of multiple components some of which are published elsewhere in the design system.

+The term "stateful", as applied to components, may mean state that is managed internally by the component or accepted as props.

 ## Package Structure

+> TODO: this needs to go hand-in-hand with some more depth around how documentation and examples are developed and published to make sense.

 ```
 - docs/
 - examples/
 - src/
+  - index.js
+  - styles.js
+- tests/
 - package.json
 ```

 ## Types